-- (v) to determine administrative procedures and criteria relating to the above. - (6) The number of members of the Executive, Finance and Legal Committees will be determined at the Annual General Meeting by majority vote of the Council each year.
+- to attend to such matters referred to it by Council, committees of Council or the General Secretary; - to monitor applications for the condonation of late registration of disputes and advise Council accordingly; - (iii) to advise and make recommendations to Council, committees of Council or the General Secretary on any matters which have legal implications for Council; - (iv) to receive regular reports from the General Secretary on the status of disputes referred to the Council, including the condonation of the late registration of dispute; and - to determine administrative procedures and criteria relating to the above. - (6) The number of members of the Executive, Finance and Legal Committees will be determined at the Annual General Meeting by majority vote of the Council each year.
 The composition of the trade union representation to the Executive and Finance Committees must be proportional to their respective vote weights.
-In respect of all other committees the composition of the trade union representation will be proportional to their respective vote weights unless otherwise agreed to by the trade unions.
+In respect of all other committees the composition of the trade union representation will be proportional to their respective vote weights unless otherwise agreed to by the trade unions. - (7) All decisions of the Executive Committee shall be taken by consensus.
+In the event of consensus not being arrived at, the matter shall be referred to the Council for a decision.

-12 PROVINCIAL CHAMBERS
+12. PROVINCIAL CHAMBERS

-- (1)The Council shall in every Province referred to in Section 103 of the Constitution, 1996 (Act 108 of 1996), establish a Provincial Chamber ("Chambers") of the Council, which shall be the bargaining or consultative forums in a specific province. - Chambers established in terms of sub-clause (1) shall not be a juristic (2)person.
+- (1) The Council shall in every Province referred to in Section 103 of the Constitution, 1996 (Act 108 of 1996), establish a Provincial Chamber ("Chambers") of the Council, which shall be the bargaining or consultative forums in a specific province. - (2) Chambers established in terms of clause 12(1) shall not be a juristic person.

-SCOPE OF CHAMBERS (3)
+(3) SCOPE OF CHAMBERS